edwin-torres/cost-matrix/README.md

 # cost-matrix

    Calculates the total cost (highest possible) to arrive at the position of a matrix element.
 Movement is restricted to Right or Down.   →  ↓

-   I have a deployed version of this.
-[Click Here](https://edwin-torres.github.io/github-page/#/projects/cost)

    example:

    4 5 6